apache/accumulo-examples/docs/sample.md

 specialized iterator.
 In the examples source code there is an iterator named CutoffIntersectingIterator.
 This iterator first checks how many documents are found in the sample data.
 If too many documents are found in the sample data, then it returns nothing.
-Otherwise it proceeds to query the full data set.
+Otherwise, it proceeds to query the full data set.
 To experiment with this iterator, use the following command.
 The `--sampleCutoff` option below will cause the query to return nothing if based on the sample it appears a query would return more than 1000 documents.

     $ ./bin/runex shard.Query --sampleCutoff 1000 -t examples.shard import int | fgrep '.java' | wc

+[shard]: shard.md